ridouku/toolbox-node-exercise/README.md

 ### `npm run dev`

 Runs the app in the development mode.\
-Server runs in port 4000 by default
+Server runs on port 4000 by default

 The page will reload if you make edits.\
 You will also see any lint errors in the console.